-Jon Stern has been a Visiting Professor at the Centre for Competition and Regulatory Policy in the Department of Economics at City, University of London since 2013.
+Jon Stern has been a Visiting Professor in the Department of Economics at City, University of London since 2013.
 He was a Panel Member at the Competition and Market Authority (CMA) from 2013-2018.
-At City, Jon was a Senior Visiting Fellow at CCRP and the Department of Economics from 2002-2013.
+At City, Jon was a Senior Visiting Fellow at the Centre for Competition and Regulatory Policy (CCRP) and the Department of Economics from 2002-2013.
 He was a Lecturer on the City University MSc Economics programme on Regulation and Competition from 2002-07 and he was the Research Director of CCRP from 2006-07.
 From January 2000 to November 2005, Jon was Associate Director of the Regulation Initiative at the London Business School.
 His association with the LBS began in 1997 and from 1998-2000, he was an Affiliated Professor in the Department of Economics, attached to the Regulation Initiative.
 He was also a Visiting Fellow at the Cambridge Judge Business School from 2015-17.

-Jon is an associate member of EPRG (the Cambridge University Energy Policy Research Group) and a Research Associate at CARR (the Centre for the Analysis of Risk and Regulation) at the LSE.
+Jon was an associate member of EPRG (the Cambridge University Energy Policy Research Group) and a Research Associate at CARR (the Centre for the Analysis of Risk and Regulation) at the LSE until 2018.
 In 1997-98, he was a Specialist Adviser to the House of Commons Sub-Committee on Employment and in 2007 was an invited Expert Witness to the House of Lords Committee on the Economic Regulators.

 Jon’s economic consultancy work includes the years 2005-13 as a Senior Associate at CEPA (Cambridge Economic Policy Associates).
 He was previously a Senior Consultant and Special Adviser at NERA from 1989-2004.
 Before 1989, he worked for a number of years as an economist in the Civil Service with spells at HM Treasury, the Department of Health and Social Security and the Department of Employment where he was a Senior Economic Adviser.
 From 1970-1989, he worked primarily as a labour economist, an area on which he has since continued to work occasionally.